 Antioxidant-packed blueberries aren’t just for pancakes and summer desserts.
 In this rendition, the berries are tossed with balsamic vinegar, laced with sugar, and sautéed to a jam-like consistency.
 The spread is smeared onto sourdough and topped with Havarti and spinach for the perfect blend of sweet and tart flavor.

 It may seem scandalous to mess with classic apple pie, but trust us, this recipe will only increase your love for the American treat.
-Sliced apples find a cushion between Brie, brown sugar, cinnamon spinkled bread.
+Sliced apples find a cushion between Brie, brown sugar, and cinnamon spinkled bread.
 Want to #treatyoself?
 Add a dollop of vanilla bean ice cream.
 It's a dessert, after all.

 Too cold for a bonfire?
 This grilled treat is the next best way to recreate the campsite favorite.
 A giant marshmallow is optimal, but you could also use fluff or a handful of the little guys.
 Instead of a packaged cocoa spread, we recommending using a square of dark chocolate for a blast of antioxidants and free-radical busting flavonoids.
 Who said you can’t create a healthy dessert?